-The Australian Dietary Guidelines recommend water as the best drink to quench a thirst.
+The Australian Dietary Guidelines recommends water as the best drink to quench a thirst.
 It has no sugar, no carbohydrates and most tap water contains fluoride which can help to prevent tooth decay.
 It’s also cheap and readily available.

-Why we need to drink water
+Why we need to drink water?

 Drinking water is essential for our health as our bodies need it to function properly.
-Tap water is the best choice for hydration and in most parts of Australia fluoride is added to the water which helps to protect your teeth from decay.
+Tap water is the best choice for hydration, and in most parts of Australia, fluoride is added to the water which helps to protect your teeth from decay.

 If you don’t drink enough water, you might experience some of the signs of dehydration including: